Get the ArenaCoach Desktop App

 Is Fury Warrior good in Midnight Season 1?

-Fury Warrior is B tier in Solo Shuffle with a 56.3% win rate at 1,845+ rating.
-It is a middle-of-the-pack option in the current meta.
+Fury Warrior is C tier in Solo Shuffle with a 48.8% round win rate this season.
+It is currently underperforming relative to other specs in the current meta.

 What is the stat priority for Fury Warrior in PvP?